 which could be

 called from several tasks if the calls are serialized.

 QFreeSession() may only be called from the task which owns the session,

 which created the session or have taken over a session with

 * There were some trouble if you had set AMARQUEED_ALLOWBROWSE and

-AMARQUEED_RESTRICTBROWSE on the AMarqueed server.
-This bug is fixed in this
+on the AMarqueed server.
+This bug is fixed in this version of AMarqueed.

 1. If a client program from one host connected more than once to amarqueed,

-the new client is supposed to take over and kill the old client.
-Instead
+is supposed to take over and kill the old client.
+Instead the old client

 2. Occasionally the host path set with AMARQUEED_RESTRICTBROWSE got banned